Ntsekees/Nahaiwa/grammar/src/lexicon.md

 For roots, participant slots are represented by numbered black circles, ordered according to the following case hierarchy:
 * For unary roots: Intransitive case;
 * For binary verbs: Ergative → Accusative;
-* For ternary verbs: TERG → CACC → TACC.
+* For ternary verbs: Ergative → Dative → Accusative.